 Pickle Relish for Sudden Leg Cramps:

-Q. I appreciate the suggestion to use pickle juice for leg cramps.
+Q. I appreciate the suggestion to use pickle brine for leg cramps.
 I don’t usually keep pickles around but I always have dill relish in the fridge.
 When I feel a cramp coming on, I just take two tablespoons of pickle relish and it goes away in seconds!

 Why Does Relish Work?